mgcth/mladen/content/pages/home.md

 You can find my publicly available work on
 <a href="https://github.com/mgcth" target="_blank">GitHub</a>.

-This is my personal website.
+This is my personal website with posts related to research,
-Here, you can find posts related to some of my research, personal <a href="https://mladen.gibanica.net/projects/">projects</a> and other interests.
+<a href="https://mladen.gibanica.net/projects/">projects</a> and other interests.
 I occasionally take <a href="https://mladen.gibanica.net/photos/">photos</a>, too.

 This site was generated with
 <a href="https://github.com/mgcth/mysgen" target="_blank">mysgen</a>,
-a simple custom static-site generator.
+a simple static-site generator.
 Content on this site is under copyright, if not stated otherwise.
-Site last updated {{update_date}}.
+Last updated {{update_date}}.